fkromer/eswp3/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ESWP³ - Embedded Software Principles, Patterns and Procedures
+ESWP³ - Embedded Software Principles, Procedures and Patterns
 =============================================================

-Inspired by the idea of a "pattern system" this website collects references to patterns, principles and procedures in the context of embedded software engineering.
+This project is about summarizing, referencing, structuring and relating principles, procedures (as sequences of patterns in a pattern languages) and patterns in the context of embedded software engineering.

-"A pattern system for software architecture is a collection of patterns for software architecture, together with guidelines for their implementation, combination and practical use in software development."
-(Buschmann et al. 2001, chapter "5.1 What is a Pattern System?")
+As "(P)atterns are only meaningful as part of a Pattern Language(.)"
+(Bergin 2013, pos.
+74) this project tries also to "make" relations between different pattern languages and the higher-level principles "visible".

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   principles
+   pattern_extraction_procedures
    human_relation_patterns
-   principles
    build_patterns
    release_antipatterns
    requirement_patterns